lfaucheux/PyLUCCBA/README.md

   Raw data are first used in an independent excel file, namely [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx), to generate *(i)* land use change carbon stock changes for the scenarios studied in the paper and *(ii)* emissions from the process and cultivation of bioethanol.
 These data are then stored in the body of [core.py](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py) itself (under the form of [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp)) and in the [resources](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
 The latter folder is composed of:

-•	The [meta](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta) folder, simply here to provide you with a direct way to download [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx), in which you can see how dluc calculations are made.
+•	The [meta](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta) folder that includes *(i)* a downloadable version of [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf), *(ii)* [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx) in which you can see how dluc calculations are made and *(iii)* [BioGrace Excel tool - version 4c.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/BioGrace%20Excel%20tool%20-%20version%204c.xls) implied as a source data in [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx).

 •	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported.